cvxgrp/ncvx/README.md

 NCVX
 ====

-NCVX is an extension of [CVXPY](http://www.cvxpy.org/) for solving problems with convex objectives and decision variables from a nonconvex set.
+NCVX is a package for modeling and solving problems with convex objectives and decision variables from a nonconvex set.
 The solver methods provided and the syntax for constructing problems are discussed in [our associated paper](http://stanford.edu/~boyd/papers/ncvx.html).

+NCVX is built on top of [CVXPY](http://www.cvxpy.org/), a domain-specific language for convex optimization embedded in Python.

 Installation
 ------------